-† Includes expansion of Medicaid eligibility.
+Includes expansion of Medicaid eligibility and additional funding for CHIP.

-[‡] Includes estimated non-Medicare Federal savings from provisions for comparative effectiveness research, prevention and wellness, fraud and abuse, and administrative simplification.
+Includes estimated non-Medicare Federal savings from provisions for comparative effectiveness research, prevention and wellness, fraud and abuse, and administrative simplification.
 Excludes impacts of other provisions that would affect cost growth rates, such as the productivity adjustments to Medicare payment rates, which are reflected in the Medicare line.